Politics of Australia: The Parliament

 In the House of Representatives, also known as the people's house, 151 members are elected using full preferential voting in single member electorates (also known as seats).
-Elections are held once at least every three years, however the prime minister (historically the Cabinet) may request the governor-general call a new election at any time (however, they retain the discretion to refuse if inadequate reasons for the election are given).
-However, as Senate elections must occur only during certain periods and as it is generally politically advantageous (while not legally required) to hold House elections at the same time, elections are generally restricted to a ten month window between August and May every three years, with the last split election in 1970 and 1972.
+Elections are held once at least every three years, however the prime minister (historically the Cabinet) may request the governor-general call a new election at any time.
+The governor-general retains the discretion to refuse if inadequate reasons for the election are given.
+As Senate elections must occur only during certain periods and as it is generally politically advantageous (while not legally required) to hold House elections at the same time, elections are generally restricted to a ten month window between August and May every three years, with the last split election in 1970 and 1972.
 Unlike in the Senate, in which each state is represented equally, each state has a number of seats roughly proportional to its population.
 The prime minister is selected from the House, needing the support of the majority of members in order to be invited to form a government.

 Each chamber of Parliament has equal powers, with the exception that the Senate may not introduce "money bills" (new taxes or laws authorising expenditure).
 However, the Senate can still block supply (the annual bill authorising government expenditure), but this has only happened once, during the 1975 Australian constitutional crisis.

 Parliamentarians belong to either the government, the opposition or sit on the cross-bench (which includes independents and members of minor parties).
 The opposition consists of members of the second largest party or coalition in the House of Representatives.
 The Leader of the Opposition heads shadow cabinet, composed of shadow ministers who mirror, scrutinise and oppose government ministers and act as the government in waiting.
 Although the government, by virtue of commanding a majority of members in the lower house of the Parliament, can usually pass its legislation and control the workings of the House, the opposition can considerably delay the passage of legislation and obstruct government business if it chooses.
 The day-to-day business of the House of Representatives is usually negotiated between the Leader of the House, appointed by the prime minister, and the Manager of Opposition Business in the House, appointed by the Leader of the Opposition.